 Restore Default Settings: Click this action if you have adjusted the default settings of the tool, and wish to return to the standard properties originally installed with Optuma.

 Save Settings as Default: If you have adjusted any of the tool’s properties (colour, for example) you can save the adjustments as your new default setting.
 Each time you apply a new Pivot Labels to a chart, the tool will display using the new settings.

 Tool Name: Allows you to adjust the name of the tool, as it's displayed in the Structures Panel.

 Min Pivot: This sets the minimum pivot value.
 The higher the value the more significant the pivot, so increasing this value will filter out the smaller turns.

-Display Type: Choose which pivots are displayed: the high or low values, or both.
+Display Type: Choose which pivot labels are displayed: the high, low, or both.